jarves/jarves/Resources/doc/create-a-theme.md

 Creating the file alone is not enough.
 You need to tell Jarves what this file is and how it should treat it.

 This is done in so called themes.
 In Jarves a theme is a collection of layouts.
-A layouts is typically just a template file.
+A layout is typically just a template file.

 You can either create a theme in the bundle editor or by creating the configuration file on your own.